Quantitative approximation results for complex-valued neural networks: Introduction

 \subsection{Structure of the paper}

-Inspired by \cite{YarotskyReLUBounds}, our proof proceeds by locally approximating $g$ using Taylor polynomials, and then showing that these Taylor polynomials and a suitable partition of unity can be well approximated by modReLU networks.
-To prove this, we first show in \Cref{sec:RealImaginaryPart} that modReLU networks \emph{of constant size} can approximate the functions $z \mapsto \Re z$ and $z \mapsto \Im z$ arbitrarily well---only the size of the individual weights of the network grows as the approximation accuracy improves.
-Then, based on proof techniques in \cite{YarotskyReLUBounds}, we show in \Cref{sec:SquareStuff} that modReLU networks with $\CalO(\ln^2(1/\eps))$ weights and $\CalO(\ln(1/\eps))$ layers can approximate the function $z \mapsto (\Re z)^2$ up to error $\eps$.
+Inspired by \cite{YarotskyReLUBounds}, our proof of \Cref{thm:IntroductionMainTheorem} proceeds by locally approximating $g$ using Taylor polynomials, and then showing that these Taylor polynomials and a suitable partition of unity can be well approximated by modReLU networks.
+To prove this, we first show in \Cref{sec:RealImaginaryPart} that modReLU networks \emph{of constant size} can approximate the functions $z \mapsto \Re z$ and $z \mapsto \Im z$ arbitrarily well---only the magnitude of the individual weights of the network grows as the approximation accuracy improves.
+Then, based on proof techniques in \cite{YarotskyReLUBounds}, we show in \Cref{sec:SquareStuff} that modReLU networks with $\CalO(\ln^2(2/\eps))$ weights and $\CalO(\ln(2/\eps))$ layers can approximate the function $z \mapsto (\Re z)^2$ up to error $\eps$.
 By a polarization argument, this also allows to approximate the product function $(z,w) \mapsto z w$; see \Cref{sec:ProductStuff}.
-After describing in \Cref{sec:PartitionOfUnity} how modReLU networks can implement a partition of unity, we combine all the ingredients in \Cref{sec:MainResult} to prove \Cref{thm:IntroductionMainTheorem}.
+After describing in \Cref{sec:PartitionOfUnity} how a partition of unity can be implemented with modReLU networks, we combine all the ingredients in \Cref{sec:MainResult} to prove \Cref{thm:IntroductionMainTheorem}.
+Finally, \Cref{sec:Optimality} proves that \Cref{thm:IntroductionMainTheorem} is essentially optimal.